ondat/documentation/docs/operations/resize.md

 Ondat supports both online (version >= v2.9.0) and offline resizing of volumes, either through editing a PVC storage request, or by updating the volume config via the CLI or UI.
+Online resizing is not supported for RWX volumes.

 Note, that Ondat only supports increasing volume size.
 For more information on how the resize works, see our [Resize Concepts](/docs/concepts/volumes#volume-resize) page.